Zilliqa/delegated_staking/README.md

 cast to-unit $(cast call 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2 "rewards()(uint256)" --from 0xd819fFcE7A58b1E835c25617Db7b46a00888B013 --block latest | sed 's/\[[^]]*\]//g') ether
 ```

-If a delegator hasn't withdrawn rewards while thousands of delegators staked or unstaked, the gas used by the above function might hit the block limit.
-In this case it's possible to withdraw only the rewards accrued during the next `n` subsequent stakings or unstaking that have not been withdrawn yet.
-This can be repeated several times to withdraw all rewards using multiple transactions.
+If a user hasn't withdrawn rewards while thousands of delegators staked or unstaked, the gas used by the above function might hit the block limit.
+In this case it's also possible to withdraw only the rewards accrued during the next `n` staking periods recorded in the staking history that have not been withdrawn yet.
+Note that every time a delegator stakes or unstakes, a new staking period is appended to the staking history.
+Reward withdrawals from `n` staking periods can be repeated to withdraw all rewards through multiple transactions.
 To calculate the rewards that can be withdrawn in the next transaction using e.g. `n = 100` run
 ```bash
 cast to-unit $(cast call 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2 "rewards(uint64)(uint256)" 100 --from 0xd819fFcE7A58b1E835c25617Db7b46a00888B013 --block latest | sed 's/\[[^]]*\]//g') ether
 ```
-Note that `n` actually denotes the number of additional stakings or unstakings so that at least one is always reflected in the result, even if you specify `n = 0`.

-To find the number `n` that would be needed to withdraw all rewards of a delegator, run
+Note that `n` is actually the number of additional stakings periods so that at least one period is always reflected in the result, even if you specify `n = 0`.
+To estimate the upper bound on `n` that would be sufficient to withdraw all rewards of delegator `0xd819fFcE7A58b1E835c25617Db7b46a00888B013`, run
 ```bash
 cast call 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2 "getAdditionalSteps()(uint256)" --from 0xd819fFcE7A58b1E835c25617Db7b46a00888B013
 ```